Waterfront East LRT: Route

 The proposed line would start at the underground loop at Union Station and proceed underground in the existing streetcar tunnel under Bay Street to Queens Quay.
 The line would then turn east and emerge from the tunnel on Queens Quay just west of Yonge Street.
 The line would continue east to a relocated Cherry Street, where it would turn south to Commissioners Street then east on Commissioners Street to terminate at a new loop running via New Munitions, Centre and Villiers Park Streets – all new streets to be constructed on Ookwemin Minising.
 All tracks for the new line east of the Bay Street tunnel would be in a dedicated right-of-way.

 As part of the project, the underground streetcar stations at Union Station and Queens Quay would be expanded.
 At Union Station, the existing streetcar platform at the head of the loop would be replaced by four new platforms, more specifically two platforms along each side of the loop's neck under Bay Street.
 Also along the neck, there would be two bypass tracks and switchwork so that any streetcar entering the station or leaving a platform could bypass any other streetcar waiting at a platform.
 On the south side of Queens Quay station, there would be a double-track wye junction to replace the existing curve.
 From Queens Quay station, southbound streetcars would be able to branch either east or west along Queens Quay.
 Streetcars could also continue along Queens Quay, bypassing Queens Quay station.
 A new tunnel portal would be constructed on Queens Quay on the west side of Yonge Street.
 Both the eastbound and westbound tracks would be in a dedicated right-of-way along the south side of Queens Quay so as to reduce the need for rail vehicles to stop for road traffic as there are fewer street intersections on the south side of Queens Quay than on its north side.

-Waterfront Toronto is constructing Ookwemin Minising, an island in the Port Lands, by creating a new channel for the Don River south from the Keating Channel then turning west to run between Commissioners Street and the Ship Channel into Toronto Harbour.
+Waterfront Toronto has constructed Ookwemin Minising, an island in the Port Lands, by creating a new channel for the Don River south from the Keating Channel then turning west to run between Commissioners Street and the Ship Channel into Toronto Harbour.
 The island is to be redeveloped from industrial to mixed commercial and residential use.
 Streetcar service for the island is planned on reserved right-of-ways which may initially be used by buses.
 The streetcar right-of-way would be on the east side of a relocated Cherry Street.